privacy-scaling-explorations/sonobe-docs/src/design/nova-decider-onchain.md

 eg: for a circuit of `500k` constraints the decider circuit would take approximately `11.6M` constraints.

-As can be seen, most of the costs come from the Pedersen commitments verification and the $U_{EC,d}$ relation
+As can be seen, most of the costs come from the Pedersen commitments verification and the $U_{EC,n}$ relation